 It’s true that a well-crafted message could get vague if the design doesn’t work really well.
 The design is so important in the popups that you can’t ignore it.
 What if the color (of the popup) matches with the layout of the site and doesn’t appear perfectly?

-Things could get worse if you buy a subscription of a popup service and it doesn’t have the option to change the design or color of the popup box.
+Things could get worse if you buy a subscription to a popup service and it doesn’t have the option to change the design or color of the popup box.

 Every blog or brand wants to use the popup box according to their theme and color combination.